Eschatologue/CM_wiki/docs/character-creation/origin/species/orc.md

 You have Darkvision with a range of 120 feet.

+### Orcish Lineage

+With Antares teems with Abberations and civilisations are now centered upon Citadel Cities, orcs can now no longer roam the wilderness without putting themselves in mortal danger.

+Choose one of the following benefits–an ability from your lineage;

+#### Continental Orc

+When you score a Critical Hit with a melee weapon attack or Unarmed Strike, you can roll one of the damage dice one additional time and add it to the extra damage of the Critical Hit.

+#### Oni

+You know the **Dancing Lights** cantrip.
+You also always have the **Hunter's Mark** spell prepared.
+You can cast it without a spell slot a number of times equal your Proficiency Bonus, and you regain all expended use when you finish a Long Rest.
+You can also use any spell slots you have to cast the spell.
+Intelligence, Wisdom, or Charisma is your spellcasting ability for the spells you cast with this trait (Choose the ability when you select this lineage).

 ### Relentless Endurance

 When you are reduced to 0 Hit Point but not killed outright, you can drop to 1 Hit Point instead.
 Once you use this trait, you can't do so again until you finish a Long Rest.